+- (a) It is least over the continents.

+- (b) It is greater over the continents.

+- (c) It is least over the oceans

+- (d) It is equal over oceans and continents.

+- Ans. (a) It is least over the continents.

+Q.5.
+Which of the following statement does not describe the feature of convectional rainfall?

+- (a) With thunder and lightening heavey rainfall takes palce.

+- (b) It is common on the part of day.

+- (c) Cirrus clouds are formed.

+- (d) Cumulous clouds are formed.

+- Ans. (c) Cirrus clouds are formed

+Q.6.
+Relative humdity is measured in which unit?

+- (a) Kilogram (b) Percentage

+- (c) Milibar (d) Meter

+- Ans. (b) Percentage

+Q.7.
+Dew point is

+- (a) Percentage (b) Cube

+- (c) Temperature (d) Gram

+- Ans. (c) Temperature

 Q.8.
 Which area receives maximum covenctional rainfall?

-(a) Polar Region (b) Equatorial Region
+- (a) Polar Region (b) Equatorial Region

-(c) Oceans (d) Oceans in polar Region
+- (c) Oceans (d) Oceans in polar Region

-Ans. (b) Equatorial Region
+- Ans. (b) Equatorial Region

-Q.9. y do western margins of the o
+- Q.9.
+Why do western margins of the continents between 45° and 65°N and S of equator receives rainfall firstly?

-(a) Due to shadow zone (b) Due to westerlies
+- (a) Due to shadow zone (b) Due to westerlies

-(c) Due to earterlies (d) Due to wind ward slope
+- (c) Due to earterlies (d) Due to wind ward slope

-Ans. (b) Due to westerlies
+- Ans. (b) Due to westerlies

-Q.10 Q.10.
-The percentage of moisture present in the atmosphere as compared to its full capacity at a given temperature is known as-

-(a) Specific humidity (b) Absolute humidity

-(c) Relative humidity (d) Saturated air

-Ans. (c) Relative humidity
+- Q.10.
+The percentage of moisture present in the atmosphere as compared to its full capacity at a given temperature is known as- - (a) Specific humidity (b) Absolute humidity - (c) Relative humidity (d) Saturated air - Ans. (c) Relative humidity

 Q.11.
-Oro graphic rainfall is more on-
+Orographic rainfall is more on-

-(a) Plains (b) Nalleys
+- (a) Plains (b) Nalleys

-(c) Wind ward slopes (d) Leeward Slopes
+- (c) Wind ward slopes (d) Leeward Slopes

-Ans. (c) Wind ward slopes
+- Ans. (c) Wind ward slopes

-Sho rt A Answer Questions

-Q.1. .
+Q.1.
 How clouds are formed?

 Ans.
-Clouds are formed by the condensation of water vapor around nuclei

-- minute dust particles in the air.
-In most cases, clouds consist of tiny droplets of water, but they may also consist of ice partcles if the temperature is below freezing point. - Q.2.
+Clouds are formed by the condensation of water vapor around nuclei minute dust particles in the air.
+In most cases, clouds consist of tiny droplets of water, but they may also consist of ice partcles if the temperature is below freezing point.

+Q.2.
 What is Evaporation?
-Explain the factors affecting Evaporation. - Ans.
+Explain the factors affecting Evaporation.

+Ans.
 Evaporation is a process by which water is transformed from liquid to gaseous state.
 Approximately 600 calories of energy is required to convert one gram of water into water vapor without any change in the temperature.
 Heat stored in the water vapor is known as latent heat.
 Temperature.
-Dryness of air, size of water, area & movement of air affects evaporation. - Q.3.
+Dryness of air, size of water, area & movement of air affects evaporation.

+Q.3.
 What is Humidity?
-Explain the types of humidity. - Ans.
+Explain the types of humidity.

+Ans.
 The amount of water vapor present in the air is called humidity.
 It is measured in cubic meter/gm.
 At any speicific temperature, the quantity of moisture that can be held by the air has a definite limit.
 This limit is known as saturation point.
-Types of humidity are- - (i) Absolute humdity-The weight of actual amout of water vapor present in a unit volume of air is called the absolute humidity.
-It is usually expressed as grams per cubic metre of air. - (ii) Specific humidity-It is the weight of water vapor per unit weight of air.
-Since it is measured in units of weight (usually grams per kilogram), specific humidity is not affected by changes in pressure or temperature. - (iii) Relative humidity-It is the ratio of water vapor present in the air a particular temperature to the amount of water vapor required to saturate the same air at the same temperature.
+Types of humidity are-

+- (i) Absolute humdity- The weight of actual amout of water vapor present in a unit volume of air is called the absolute humidity.
+It is usually expressed as grams per cubic metre of air. - (ii) Specific humidity- It is the weight of water vapor per unit weight of air.
+Since it is measured in units of weight (usually grams per kilogram), specific humidity is not affected by changes in pressure or temperature. - (iii) Relative humidity- It is the ratio of water vapor present in the air a particular temperature to the amount of water vapor required to saturate the same air at the same temperature.
 It is always expressed in percentages.
 It is important for the weather forcast.